oblador/react-native-vector-icons/README.md

 ### Nesting
 It's possible to nest the icons, any child content will appear after the icon, see the button example below.

+### Usage with TabBarIOS

+Simply use `Icon.TabBarItem` instead of `TabBarIOS.Item`.
+This is an extended component that works exactly the same but with three additional properties:

+* `iconName` name of the default icon (similar to `TabBarIOS.Item` `icon`).
+* `selectedIconName` name of the default icon (similar to `TabBarIOS.Item` `selectedIcon`).
+Optional.
+* `iconSize` size of the icon, defaults to 30.
+Optional.

+For example usage see `Examples/TabBarExample` or the examples section below.
+Don't forget to import and link to this project as described above if you are going to use the TabBar integration.

 ### Custom Fonts